Setting up a custom domain

-If the information that you set at your DNS record is using our old deprecated setup, you will be presented a notification suggesting that you update it using the current DNS records indicated below to prevent having SSL downtime.
+If the information that you set at your DNS record is using our old deprecated setup, you will be presented with a notification suggesting that you update the record using the current DNS records.
+This helps to prevent having SSL downtime.

 Arecord and point it to

 Please take note that some older browsers do not support the security standards required by SSL certificates.

 - All versions of Internet Explorer on Windows XP

 - Internet Explorer versions older than 7

 - Any Google Chrome version older than 6